 - A District sponsored healthcare services program shall offer education and services that promote academic achievement and success.
-A broad scope of services may be delivered through qualified health care professionals to improve mental, physical and emotional health of both students and staff.
-Parents will have the opportunity to consent to these services annually. - Deliver health services under the supervision of a professional health services coordinator with the support and direction of the School Board and the Brevard County Health Department. - Collaborate with other community agencies and resources to promote health and wellness for students, their families and staff. - Utilize healthcare practitioners and other school health services to promote lifelong healthy habits and physical activity. - Include health service activities such as school safety awareness, parenting skills, and other appropriate and relevant health service educational topics.
+A broad scope of services may be delivered through qualified health care professionals to improve mental, physical, and emotional health of both students and staff.
+Parents will have the opportunity to consent to these services annually. - A District sponsored Employee Assistance Program shall offer wellness support services. - Deliver health services under the supervision of a professional health services coordinator with the support and direction of the School Board and the Brevard County Health Department. - Collaborate with other community agencies and resources to promote health and wellness for students, their families and staff. - Utilize healthcare practitioners and other school health services to promote lifelong healthy habits and physical activity. - Include health service activities such as school safety awareness, parenting skills, and other appropriate and relevant health service educational topics.
 Delivery of services shall include at minimum: emergency health interventions, routine daily management of chronic health conditions that affect a student's academic performance, communicable disease prevention, student health screening (F.S.381.0056) to include Scoliosis, Body Mass Index (BMI), Vision and Hearing Screening and community health referrals as appropriate.
 Parents will have the opportunity to consent to individual screenings. - Awareness of reference/referral process for vision screenings for students at a secondary school.

-Mental Well Being:
+Mental Well-Being:

-Programs and services shall support the mental well being of students, families and staff members with the intention of helping to build a healthy school environment.
+Programs and services shall support the mental well-being of students, families, and staff members with the intention of helping to build a healthy school environment.

 - Establish a supportive and nurturing environment that includes school counseling services.
-These services encourage students, families and staff members to request assistance when needed and to help link them to school and community resources as appropriate. - Provide students the opportunity to express thoughts and feelings in a responsible manner. - Encourage students and staff to identify and respect the differences in others. - Promote the development of skills that help students build positive interpersonal relationships. - Encourage students and staff to balance work and recreation. - Teach techniques to help students and staff effectively manage stressors that may interfere with their health.
+These services encourage students, families, and staff members to request assistance when needed and to help link them to school and community resources as appropriate. - Provide students the opportunity to express thoughts and feelings in a responsible manner. - Encourage students and staff to identify and respect the differences in others. - Promote the development of skills that help students build positive interpersonal relationships.

-- Adhere to F.S.7026 to expand mental health services to students, including training all staff in Youth Mental Health First Aid (YMHFA). - Educate Grade 6-12 students and staff on mental health (FL State Board of Education Ruling 6A.1.094124).
+- Encourage students and staff to balance work and recreation. - Teach techniques to help students and staff effectively manage stressors that may interfere with their health. - Adhere to F.S.1012.584 to expand mental health services to students, including training all staff in Youth Mental Health First Aid (YMHFA).